-ADMISSION.
-The effective date of the first HAP contract for a family (first day of initial lease term) in a tenant- based program.
-This is the point when the family becomes a participant in the program.
+Admission.
+The point when the family becomes a participant in the program.
+The date used for this purpose is the effective date of the first HAP contract for a family (first day of initial lease term) in a tenant-based program.